rcrowther/django-image-lite/README.md

 ### Base filters
 The filter code is a stack of inherited classes.
 There are some base filters, which you can configure.
-These are centre-anchored,

-- Crop
-- Resize
-- SmartCrop
-- SmartResize

-If you only need different image sizes, you only need to configure these.
+These are centre-anchored, If you only need different image sizes, you only need to configure these..
+Smpling is usually default BILINEAR (because choosing the filter for the material is more important.
+If you must, make your own filter).

+#### ResizeForce
+Reshape the image to the given size.

+#### Crop
+Crop within boundaries of a given size.
+If the image is small, nothing happens, which may leave gaps.

+#### Resize
+Resize within boundaries of a given size.
+Aspect ratio preserved, which may leave gaps.

+#### CropFill
+Crop within boundaries of a given size.
+If the image is small, space filled with given background color.

+#### ResizeFill
+Resize within boundaries of a given size.
+Aspect ratio preserved, space filled with given background color.

 ### Filter declarations